Elan Language Reference

 Global instructions

-Global instructions (also referred to simply as globals) are located directly in your code at the highest level.
-They are never indented from the lefthand edge, nor may they be located within other instructions.
+Global instructions (also referred to as globals) are located directly in your code at the highest level.
+They are never indented from the left-hand edge, nor may they be located within other instructions.
 They are: main, procedure, function, test, record, class, abstract class, interface, constant and enum.

 main